simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_release_date"></a>
 + **dataset_release_date<sup>*</sup>**<br/>
 Indicates the release date of the dataset.
 If your dataset has been previously published or released publicly, please specify that date.
-Otherwise, note the date the data was submitted to CMAP. <br/>
+Otherwise, use the date the data was submitted to CMAP. <br/>

     * Required: Yes
     * Constraint: Less than 50 characters